sonic64/Time-series-forecasting-using-ARIMA-and-PyCaret/README.md

 [Pre-processing Work Notebook](./Notebooks/27.1.1_Capstone%203_Pre-processing%20Work%20%26%20Modeling.ipynb)

 Time series data encompasses the representation of how a single variable changes over time.
 It usually contains a sequence of metrics collected at consistent intervals.
 In our case, this includes the monthly number of visitors to Taiwan.
-In our previos EDA, we already learned that there is a upward trend in visitors to Taiwan from 2011 to 2023 despite a drastic downturn in 2020 due to the Covid-19.
+In our previous EDA, we already learned that there is a upward trend in visitors to Taiwan from 2011 to 2023 despite a drastic downturn in 2020 due to the Covid-19.
 There is also a seasonal pattern in the total number of visitors with a repeated pattern.

 Because the general trend does not increase at a steady speed and the amplitude of seasonal fluctuations gets bigger as time progresses, our data should be multiplicative.
 As a result, we can use a multiplicative model to decompose the data, breaking it into the following three components: **Trend, Seasonality, and Noise.**